 Welcome to the UniMentor Program

-All senior students who have completed two or more sessions of study at Southern Cross University can become a UniMentor.
+Students who have successfully completed one or more sessions of study at Southern Cross University can become a UniMentor.

 This is a free service for students, by students.